 We currently support more than thirteen Single African Mothers and their children.
-All with their own story, marked by all-embracing poverty.
-Without perspective, desperate and sometimes homeless when we include them in our program.
-We assist them with school fees and medical costs until they are on their own.
-Because that is the big goal: independence of the mothers.
+All with their own story and living in all-embracing poverty.
+They are without perspective, desperate and sometimes homeless when we include them in our program.
+We assist them with school fees and medical costs until they can make a living on their own.
+Because that is our goal: independence of the mothers.
 The need is great.
 We want to grow our work.
 For them…

 Why single mothers?

 - In a continent where poverty and corruption prevail, women are the most vulnerable.
-Single mothers are also looked down upon at in East Africa.
+Single mothers are also looked down on in East Africa.

 - Mothers are reliable and committed.
 They have a strong motivation for improving their living conditions.
 Everything for the children!

 - When you help a mother, you also help her children.
 A future is secured for the next generation(s).
-The mother also builds up certainty for later, because the children could support their mother in her old age.
+The mother is provided a certainty in the future, because the children will be able to support their mother in her old age.

 We strive to provide mothers with the physical and mental help they need, from psychological support to medical care.

 We also want a financially healthier future for the mothers.
-Some of them have to go to school and others help us to write a business plan.
-When there is a well thought out plan, we make a loan or donation available.
+Some of them have to go to school and others need to write a business plan.
+When there is a well thought-out plan, we make a loan or donation available.

-It is our goal that the children of participating mothers are healthy, have access to good education and that they can live safely at home with their mother.
+It is our goal that the children of participating mothers are healthy, have access to good education and can live safely at home with their mothers.
 Something that cannot be taken for granted in Africa.